leyendecker/predict-kickstarter-funding/report.md

 ```code
 accuracy = (true positives + true negatives) / total population
 ```

+There are a few other classification metrics that could be used for this project such as F Score and Area Under ROC Curve, and accuracy might be misleading if the number of instances are unbalanced.
+But since the benchmark uses accuracy as the only metric to measure performance the same metric was used.
+There is important to notice that 70.86% of the projects are not funded to the any accuracy lower than this value is not considered as a good result.

 A sample from data instances that are available for training will be used for measuring the performance of the code.
 Since there are more that 100k records for training, %5 of that will be enough for measuring the accuracy to evaluate the performacne of the solution.